Pierre Warren

-Pierre Carmelle Warren (born August 16, 1992) is a former American football safety.
+Pierre Carmelle Warren (born August 16, 1992) is an American former professional football safety who played for the New Orleans Saints of the National Football League (NFL).
 He played college football at Jacksonville State University.
-He was a member of the New Orleans Saints, Minnesota Vikings and Ottawa Redblacks.

-Early years
+Early life

 Warren played high school football at Marbury High School in Deatsville, Alabama.
 He was a two-time all-metro selection and was an all-county selection as a senior.
 He was a four-year letterman, three-year starter and helped the Bulldogs advance to the state playoffs.
-Warren also lettered in basketball, where he was named the team’s Most Valuable Player and was an all-area selection.
+Warren also lettered in basketball, where he was named the team's Most Valuable Player and was an all-area selection.

 College career

 Warren played for the Jacksonville State Gamecocks from 2011 to 2013.
 He recorded career totals of 166 tackles, a sack, eight interceptions, two interception returns for touchdowns, 29 passes defensed, a forced fumble and five fumble recoveries.
 He was named First Team All-OVC in 2013.